harshithb3304/traffic-processing-sdk/README.md

 ## Notes

 - Endpoint is `/echo`.
 Root `/` returns 404 by design.
 - The server sends data to Kafka in batches asynchronously.
+All batching-related settings can be overridden via environment variables in `.env` and are passed into the container using `env_file`.
 - Local Kafka ports: 9092 (host) and 19092 (internal Docker network).
 - No credentials are required for this local setup.